tundish/turberfield-dialogue/turberfield/dialogue/doc/packaging.rst

 Write the setup.py
 ~~~~~~~~~~~~~~~~~~

-`setup.py` is like an electronic form which tells the packaging system all
+`setup.py` is like an electronic form which tells the packaging system
-about your project.
+everything about your project.
 Here is the standard boilerplate you should use.

 .. code-block:: python